traxconn/talkino/readme.txt

 - **Fully customizable style**
 Customize the theme color, styles, text color, background and position of chatbox to meet your favorite style or theme design.

+- **WooCommerce compatible**
+Talkino is fully compatible with WooCommerce store.

 - **Translation ready**
 Talkino is open to translating into any language by using a plugin.